-- Check the extinguisher's pressure gauge to ensure it's still in a safe operating range. - Inspect the hoses and nozzles for physical damage and check for rust or dents.
+- Check the pressure gauge of the extinguisher to ensure it's still in a safe operating range. - Inspect for physical damage to the hoses and nozzles, and check for rust or dents.
 Clean the outside to remove dust or grease. - Lift the extinguisher to make sure it is full.
-If it is light, it may leak. - Shake chemical extinguishers monthly to prevent the chemicals within from solidifying and settling.
+If it is light, it may have a leak. - Shake chemical extinguishers once a month to prevent the chemicals within from solidifying and settling.
 Read the label on the extinguisher. - Check the label or attached tag for an expiration date.
 According to National Fire Protection Association standards, rechargeable fire extinguishers are good for 6 years, and disposable fire extinguishers are good for 12 years.